kubernetes/kops/docs/cluster_spec.md

 ## Node local DNS cache

 If you are using CoreDNS, you can enable NodeLocal DNSCache.
-It is used to improve improve the Cluster DNS performance by running a dns caching agent on cluster nodes as a DaemonSet.
+It is used to improve the Cluster DNS performance by running a dns caching agent on cluster nodes as a DaemonSet.

 ```yaml
 spec: